About This Course

 - food and drink

 You should have:

-Minimum: Honours (Level 8) Primary degree at 2H2 level in a relevant area and at least 4 years relevant industrial experience (including cross-functional team lead and Lean experience)
+Minimum: Second Class Honours Grade II in a primary honours degree (NFQ, Level 8) in a relevant area and at least 4 years relevant industrial experience (including cross-functional team lead and Lean experience)

-A portfolio of professional experience, deemed appropriate by the Academic Programme Director, containing the following: (i) at least 6 years of relevant management experience, including responsibility for teams and cross functional/supply chain teams, (ii) recognized professional qualification in a relevant area and/or applied Lean SCM experience (equivalent to a Green Belt level) (iii) application of learning or competence such as involvement in cross-functional projects, reports, reflective papers or journals.
+A portfolio of professional experience, deemed appropriate by the Academic Programme Director under Recognition of Prior Learning (RPL), containing the following: (i) at least 6 years of relevant management experience, including responsibility for teams and cross functional/supply chain teams, (ii) recognized professional qualification in a relevant area and/or applied Lean SCM experience (equivalent to a Green Belt level) (iii) application of learning or competence such as involvement in cross-functional projects, reports, reflective papers or journals.

 Testimonials of learning or competence through sign-off by an appropriate signatory within the candidate's organization.
 Applicants must be in a position to affect organizational change.